troykelly/costs-this-much/workers/aemo-data-logger/README.md

 ## File Layout

-- wrangler.toml: The Worker configuration and Durable Object definitions.
+- wrangler.toml (now wrangler.logger.toml): The Worker configuration (scheduled/cron) and Durable Object definitions.
+- wrangler.api.toml: The Worker configuration for the API mode, also referencing the same Durable Object.
 - package.json: Scripts for dev/publish.
 - src/index.ts: Entry point for the Worker event listeners (scheduled/cron).
 - src/AemoDataDurableObject.ts: Durable Object class with SQL backend.
 - src/docs/sql-storage.md: Example documentation snippet for using the SQL API in Durable Objects.
+- src/api/*: The API code and logic for authentication, token issuance, and data retrieval.

 --------------------------------------------------------------------------------

 ## Next Steps

 • Supply your AEMO fetch logic in src/index.ts, referencing the Durable Object (AemoDataDurableObject) to store the intervals.
-• Customise the schedule trigger in wrangler.toml.
+• Customise the schedule trigger in wrangler.logger.toml.
+• Use wrangler.api.toml to run the API code (src/api/index.ts).
-• Add advanced logic for partial outages, error handling and performance monitoring.
+• Add advanced logic for partial outages, error handling, and performance monitoring.

 --------------------------------------------------------------------------------